-12.1.1 Urban Open Space Reserves
+11.1.1 Urban Open Space Reserves

-- a) The purpose of Urban Open Space Reserves is to provide local urban open space reserves within walking distance of home, providing informal passive and active recreation and play opportunities, open space and amenity values. - b) As a guide urban open space reserves should be located within 400m of all properties within a residential zone and within 5 kilometres within rural zones. - c) The minimum area of Urban Open Space Reserves shall be 2,500m with a minimum useable area no less than 1,250m unless otherwise agreed with the Community Services Manager prior to lodging subdivision or development applications.
-Urban Open Space Reserves shall require approval of the Reserves Manager prior to approval of a subdivision/development plan. - d) Urban Open Space Reserves shall have a minimum 30 metre road frontage, with good pedestrian and maintenance vehicle access.
+- a) The primary purpose of Urban Open Space Reserves is to protect urban open space and amenity values and provide attractive, well maintained areas of open space to local communities which are available for informal passive and active recreation and play. - b) The area of an Urban Open Space Reserve shall be negotiated with Council prior to lodging subdivision or development applications.
+Urban Open Space Reserves shall require approval of the Reserves Manager prior to approval of a subdivision/development plan. - c) Urban Open Space Reserves are not intended to be developed with furniture, playgrounds or other buildings unless required for public safety or hygiene. - d) Urban Open Space Reserves shall have a minimum 20 metre road frontage, with good pedestrian access for maintenance vehicles. - e) Reserves shall not be located on rear sections or have enclosed spaces.
+Reserves shall be of an even and regular shape which allows for maximum usable space and ease of maintenance.

-- e) Urban Open Space Reserves are intended to be developed with furniture, playgrounds or other buildings unless agreed otherwise with the Community Services Manager. - Reserves shall not be located on rear sections or have enclosed spaces.
-Reserves shall be of an even and regular shape which allows for maximum usable space and ease of maintenance. - g) Reserves shall be designed in such a way that the maximum number of allotments benefit from their provision. - h) Where appropriate natural features or features of local significance such as streams, remnant native forest or specimen trees shall be included within Urban Open Space Reserves.
+- f) Reserves shall be designed in such a way that the maximum number of allotments benefit from their provision. - g) Natural features or features of local significance such as streams, remnant native forest or specimen trees shall be included within Urban Open Space Reserves where appropriate.

-12.1.2 Amenity Reserves
+11.1.2 Amenity Reserves

-- a) The purpose of Amenity Reserves is to provide for a range of community facilities, including play centres and community halls and their associated passive and active recreational activities and provide local reserves within walking distance of home, providing informal passive and active recreation and play opportunities, open space and amenity values. - b) Council shall not usually acquire land on subdivision for Amenity Reserve purposes.
+- a) The primary purpose of Amenity Reserves is to provide for a range of community facilities, including play centres and community halls and their associated passive and active recreational activities.
+Council permits the leasing and exclusive use of buildings and facilities on Amenity Reserves. - b) Council shall not usually acquire land on subdivision for Amenity Reserve purposes.
 If, however, the situation arose where Council wished to provide an Amenity Reserve, as opposed to an Urban Open Space or Rural Recreation Reserve, the area and location of the Amenity Reserve shall be negotiated with Council prior to lodging subdivision/development applications. - c) Amenity Reserves shall be used to provide for a range of community activities, including play centres and halls, and the construction of buildings and facilities shall be permitted with prior approval of Council. - d) Amenity Reserves shall have a minimum 20 metre road frontage, with good pedestrian access and access for maintenance vehicles.

-12.1.3 Walkway Reserves
+11.1.3 Walkway Reserves

-- a) The primary purposes of Walkway Reserves are to: - Provide walkways and tracks to offer recreational walking and cycling opportunities consistent with the objectives and policies of the Tasman Resource Management Plan and the Regional Cycling and Walking Strategy 2005; and - retain and enhance conservation values, using native species where possible, to provide corridors of wildlife habitat through urban and rural areas. - b) Walkway Reserves shall be established where key linkages are identified by Council to assist the creation of loop walkways, provide access to rivers and the coast, between roads, and to link locations (such as reserves) where recreational opportunities can be provided (i.e. open space areas, play equipment, formal parks and gardens and sports fields).
+- a) The primary purposes of Walkway Reserves are to: - provide pedestrian access between public places in the Tasman District; and - retain and enhance conservations values, using native species where possible, to provide corridors of wildlife habitat through urban and rural areas. - b) Walkway Reserves shall be established where key linkages are identified by Council to assist the creation of loop walkways, provide access to rivers and coast, between identified roads, and to link locations (such as reserves) where recreational opportunities can be provided (i.e. open space areas, play equipment, formal parks and gardens and sports fields). - c) Access ways or road reserve shall be created where the walkway provides a link between two roads. - Local Purpose Reserves shall be created where the walkway provides a link to an Urban Open Space or Rural Recreation Reserve or school. - d) The standard of access, width of walkway, and provision of fencing and/or amenity plantings will vary throughout the District and shall require approval of the Reserves Manager prior to approval of a subdivision or development.

-- c) Access ways or road reserve shall be created where the walkway provides a link between two roads. - d) Local Purpose Reserves shall be created where the walkway provides a link to an Urban Open Space or Rural Recreation Reserve or school. - e) Walkways shall be planned so that sightlines are maintained and way-finding is clear.
-Design of walkways through underpasses shall be avoided but where unavoidable, shall be short, straight and wide with bright lights.
-Blind corners leading into and out of the underpass must be avoided so that the user can have clear sightlines on entering and exiting the underpass. - f) The walkway formation, surface and structures shall comply with NZSHB8630. - g) The provision of fencing and/or amenity plantings shall vary throughout the District and shall require approval of the Reserves Manager prior to approval of a subdivision or development. - h) The minimum width of a walkway reserve shall be 6 metres unless agreed otherwise with the Community Services manager.
-The width may vary depending on the location and the expected level and type of use. - i) Existing vegetation shall be retained and/or enhanced in a manner which does not hinder pedestrian access.
+- e) The minimum width of a walkway reserve shall be 3.0metres.
+However, the width will vary depending on the location and the expected level and type of use. - f) Existing vegetation shall be retained and/or enhanced in a manner which does not hinder pedestrian access.